-Virgin Voyages is known for their amazing signature dance parties, held each day of your cruise.
+Virgin Voyages is known for its amazing signature dance parties, held each day of your cruise.
 At Bimini, the party is a pool float party, which takes place in the middle of the day.
 There are also other activities, including morning yoga, as well as a pool DJ playing music throughout the afternoon.
 In the evening, you can watch as the fireballs and a beach bonfire are lit on the beach.

 Beach at Bimini

-Speaking of the beach – Bimini has a gorgeous one, with beautiful blue water and a beauty white sand beach.
+Speaking of the beach – Bimini has a gorgeous one, with beautiful blue water and a beautiful white sand beach.
 It is more northern than popular Caribbean islands, so the water can be cooler in the winter months.
 During our May cruise, I found the water to be a little chilly but not cold at all.